I have to admit, there’s nothing more exciting than a company or individual doing a pre-launch. The anticipation… The build-up… The buzz… Oh my!

 Ultimately, to run a successful pre-launch for a crowdfunding campaign, it takes some serious marketing dollars.
 And that’s not for just someone to put together and manage the launch…

-Creating and managing pre-launches in the network marketing and direct selling space is where I got my start.
+Creating and managing pre-launches in the network marketing and direct selling space is where I got my start many moons ago and still take on clients in this world from time to time.

 Although both network marketing and direct sales are under the same umbrella, how you create, run, and manage a pre-launch for them is different.